 |Impact||Increased farmers' income and reduced poverty in the counties of Hualong, Jianzha, and Xunhua in Qinghai Province|

-||Increased agricultural productivity and irrigation water use efficiency in the project area|
+|Description of Outcome||Increased agricultural productivity and irrigation water use efficiency in the project area|

-|Progress Toward Outcome||As of July 2019, the main canals by the water resources department was 49% in terms of total capital investment, and the progress on branch canals and on-farm irrigation facility by the land resources department was 55%
+|Progress Toward Outcome||As of July 2019, the main canals by the water resources department was completed, and the progress on branch canals and on-farm irrigation facility by the land resources department was 99%.|

 |Description of Project Outputs||